jrcmalunay/DSI-SF-1-JRCMALUNAY/README.md

 - Clustering
 - **NLP** (TfidfVectorizer, CountVectorizer)

-Visualizaitons were created using matplotlib and seaborn packages.
+Visualizations were created using matplotlib and seaborn packages.

 ---